garypretty/botframework/README.md

 NuGet package: https://www.nuget.org/packages/QnAMakerDialog/

 The QnAMakerDialog allows you to easily integrate a bot built on the Bot Framework with the QnA Maker Service, part of the Microsoft Cognitive Services suite.
+Now updated to work with the QnA Maker v3 API, supporting multiple answers and the ability to filter / boost answers based on metadata.

 Full details and further documentation -> [QnAMakerDialog](https://github.com/garypretty/botframework/tree/master/QnAMakerDialog)